Skip to main content

 UH HOSPITALS AND CLINICS

 She received a Bachelor’s degree in Chemistry at Concordia College in Moorehead, MN and her medical degree from the University of Washington School of Medicine in Seattle, WA.
 She completed her internal medicine residency and rheumatology fellowship at the University of Utah School of Medicine in Salt Lake City, UT.
 During her fellowship she gained a special interest in immune related adverse events secondary to immunotherapy.
-This led her to do a postdoctoral fellowship at Johns Hopkins University in Baltimore, MD to develop her knowledge and skill set in caring for those with rheumatic immune related adverse events.
+This led her to do a postdoctoral fellowship at The Johns Hopkins University in Baltimore, MD to develop her knowledge and skill set in caring for those with rheumatic immune related adverse events.
 Throughout this post-doctoral fellowship she actively cared for patients with rheumatologic immune related adverse events and worked on expanding their established cohort to better understand these novel conditions.
 During this time Dr. Braaten worked with the experts of this field at one of the main institutions actively pursuing treatment of these difficult cases.
-She plans to continue to care for these individuals in her current practice here at the University of Utah and develop a cohort to continue to study these disease processes.
+She has continued to care for individuals with rheumatic immune related adverse events in her current practice here at the University of Utah and is developing a cohort to continue to study these disease processes.
+She is also part of a consortium in which multiple institutions are collecting similar data on these patients to better understand the different clinical phenotypes, treatment responses, and outcomes.

 Dr. Braaten joined the University of Utah School of Medicine in 2019.